-- Match the words (1-6) with the definitions (A-F).

-- 1 flock 5 market slaughter lamb
+- 2 \\ ewe

+- 3 \\\\\ distribute

-- 2 ewe 6 confinement lamb
+- 6 \\ confinement lamb

-- 3 distribute production
+- production

-- 4 feeder lamb
+- 4 \\ feeder lamb

 - A a large group of domesticated sheep

 - B a method for raising sheep indoors

 - C a lamb that is sold to be slaughtered

 - D a lamb that is sold for finishing

 - E to supply goods to shops to be sold

 - F a female sheep

 Read the sentence pair.
 Choose where the words best fit the blanks.

-1 seasonal market / accelerated lambing A The farm produced more lambs for the B Weak ewes cannot participate in 2 lambing period / finishing A Lambs are put up for sale after B Ewes need extra care during the Section 1 in the section in the s announcement again.
+- seasonal market / accelerated lambing

+- A The farm produced more lambs for the

+- B Weak ewes cannot participate in

+- 2 lambing period / finishing

+- A Lambs are put up for sale after

+- B Ewes need extra care during the

+- Listen and read the business announcement again.
 What happens to the lambs during the lambing period?

-Listening Section in the property of customer and a sheep farm employee.
-Mark the following statements as true (T) or false (F).
-1 The woman wants market slaughter lambs.
-2 The sheep farm cannot complete orders over 300 lambs.
-3 Lamb prices are determined by weight.
-Galacter in the second of t conversation.
+- Listen to a conversation between a customer and a sheep farm employee.
+Mark the following statements as true (T) or false (F). - 1 \ The woman wants market slaughter lambs. - The sheep farm cannot complete orders over 300 lambs. - 3 \\ Lamb prices are determined by weight.

+G G Listen again and complete the conversation.

 Employee: Cloudhaven Sheep Farm.
 This is Michael speaking.
-How can I help you? customer: Hi, Michael.
+How can I help you?
+Customer: Hi, Michael.
 My farm is expanding operations, and we're looking to get some 1 Employee: Well, we can certainly provide that.
 About how many animals are you 2?
-Dustomer: I'd like 3 300 head.
+Customer: I'd like 3 300 head.
 Can you complete an order that large?
-Employee: 4 .
-We try to keep a steady population of about 3,000.
+Employee: 4 We try to keep a steady population of about 3,000.
 Of course, only 4 of those are feeder lambs.
 The rest are 5 Customer: I see.
-Well, 6 .
-In that case, let's talk about prices.
+Well, 6 In that case, let's talk about prices.